Sulawesi Scuba Diving Trip Report

 In my opinion, the resort is close to perfect so it is difficult to have any complaints, but in the interests of serious journalism …

 The wi-fi signal from my room was weak, but it was little hardship for me to re-position myself in the beautiful restaurant where the signal was strong.
 Another minor annoyance was the loss of electricity that can happen during the day, but more often in the evening.
 It is a common issue in Bitung, and usually only for a short time period, especially since the resort owns its own power generator.
-However I would still recommend being extra careful if you have any electronic device that might be damaged by this inconvenience.
+However, I would still recommend being extra careful if you have any electronic device that might be damaged by this inconvenience.

 Macro Pictures, Macro Service!

-I met many returning customers during my stay at the Kungkungan Bay Resort and I shared their enthusiasm for coming back.
+I met many returning guests during my stay at the Kungkungan Bay Resort and I shared their enthusiasm for coming back.
 The place is blessed with amazing underwater creatures, with fascinating physical and behavioural adaptations to their environment.
 A slightly less scientific theory I heard was that Lembeh was where god put all the mistakes he made when trying to create fish.

 Written by Ricardo Rossi, June 2010